NNPDF/nnpdf/validphys2/docs/guide.md

 [`asynwatch`](https://github.com/Zaharid/asyncwatch) module.

 The report index is used to display a webpage indexing the reports.
-It retrieves extra information from an `index.html` page contained in the report folder.
-Properties title, author and tags are retrieved from the HTML header of this file.
+It retrieves extra information from a `meta.yaml` file in the top level output directory, and (with lower priority) by parsing an `index.html` page contained in the report folder.
+Properties title, author and tags are retrieved from the HTML header of this file, and are expected to be in the same format that Pandoc would have used to write them when `meta.yaml` is passed as a input.
 To produce it, the most convenient way is setting the `main` flag of a report, as described in [Uploading the result].

 The report index uses the